turbot/steampipe-plugin-aws/docs/tables/aws_inspector_assessment_template.md

 ```

-### List Assessment Templates that have zero assessment runs
+### List assessment templates that have zero assessment runs

 ```sql
 select